-Here is a staffing template to help you stay organised, follow the right steps, and get the most out of this process:
+Here is a domestic staffing template to help you stay organised, follow the right steps, and get the most out of this process:

 - Candidates for Consideration – As applications start to trickle in, list the qualified candidates here.
-You can also save all of your applications and review them at the same time if you prefer.
-When making this list, keep in mind that you will be scheduling an interview with each candidate here, so only list the candidates that are truly qualified.
+You can also save all of your applications.
+And review them at the same time if you prefer.
+When making this list, keep in mind that you will be scheduling an interview with each candidate here.
+So only list the candidates that are truly qualified.
 This is a good place to make notes about a candidate if you have specific questions about their CV.

-- Trial Times and Days – At this point you’ve selected a handful of highly qualified individuals and you are ready to run a trial to make sure they can truly perform the necessary task to your standards.
+- Trial Times and Days – At this point you’ve selected a handful of highly qualified individuals.
+And you are ready to run a trial to make sure they can truly perform the necessary task to your standards.
 A trial can last a few hours, a day, a few days or even longer.
-It just depends on the complexity of the role and what you want to see in action.
-For example a Chef should be asked to plan a menu, source the food and then prepare and serve.
-A Nanny should spend time with the family and children (ideally supervised) to see if the right connection is had from both sides.
+It just depends on the complexity of the role.
+And what you want to see in action.
+For example, a Chef should be asked to plan a menu, source the food and then prepare and serve.
+A Nanny should spend time with the family and children (ideally supervised.
+To see if the right connection is had from both sides.
 A Housekeeper should be seen to clean the home to the standard of the principal.
 Whatever type of staff you are trialing, make sure to give them the space to perform their duties, and as much feedback and guidance is always a great way to see if they are going to rise to the task.

 - Background Checks – You’ve made it to the last step!
 On this tab you will find a check list to help you complete a background check on the candidates you’re ready to make an offer.
 Don’t skip this part!
 You’ve already put a lot of time and work into this process and it’s time to finish strong.
 We highly encourage you to go through each of these checks, including contacting multiple references.
 It is a time consuming process but it ties the whole thing together to ensure you really have found the perfect fit.
 You’ll be glad you did.